-Thank you for taking the first step on the road to fostering and/or adopting a child from foster care.
 The Massachusetts Adoption Resource Exchange (MARE) is honored to help you in your efforts to learn more about how to create a lifelong family for yourself and a child.
-We would be happy to provide you with information to help you start your journey into the world of fostering and adoption.
+We would be happy to provide you with information to help you start your journey into the world of fostering, adoption, or both.

-Almost all of the children MARE serves are in the custody of the Massachusetts Department of Children and Families.
-MARE works with the department and private agencies that contract with the department to find permanent, loving homes for these children.
+MARE works with the Massachusetts Department of Children and Families (DCF) and agencies that contract with DCF to find permanent, loving homes for these children.
 We provide all of our services at no cost to families.

 - Foster and adoption licensing requirements

 - Post-adoption support services

 - Information about Massachusetts children

 For foster care information:

 In order to be considered as a parent for a child in foster care, there are two main steps.
 The first is a training class known as MAPP (Model Approach to Partnerships in Parenting).
 This is usually a 10-week course (one evening per week), held in various locations across the state.
 The second phase of the process, known as the home study, consists of in-home visits that allow your social worker to come to know you as a family.

 For more detailed information about the requirements to foster or adopt in Massachusetts, please contact MARE.

 For more information about adoption, you may also visit the "How to adopt from foster care" page of the MARE website.